-Boston.com had an interesting article this morning about restaurant food trends for 2011.
+Boston.com had an interesting article this morning about restaurant food trends.
 Top chefs in this area predicted what they see as the new wave of cooking.
 Local and seasonal is still a strong trend, but comfort food is beginning to wane (my kids will be so sad to see the Mac and Cheese trend pass!!).
 What I read though is still some heavy reliance on the garden and a heads up for what is to come.
 Do you love to try and copy what you had in a wonderful restaurant?
 Want to be able to serve what chefs are a creating, right from you own garden?
 Here is what you should be planting:

 image by veloopity

 Quince is becoming more popular in culinary uses.
 I have always thought of it as the exclusive accompaniment to Manchego cheese.
 (My first introduction to the fruit was given to me by the cheese-monger whose shop was few doors down from my first London flat).
 But now it is being added to stews - in Greek, Armenian, Turkish, Iranian and Moroccan cooking, quince is routinely used in meat and poultry dishes and in France there is a traditional homemade aperitif wine (which I would very much lit to try) in which white wine is infused with quince and vanilla, sweetened with sugar, and fortified with eau de vie.